 Each Participant has the obligation to make Annual Purchases until he or she owns Common Shares having an aggregate market value equal to 50% of his or her Base Salary (the "Threshold").
-If a Participant reached his or her Threshold and ceased making Annual Purchases but on any determination date for any subsequent fiscal year of the Corporation (i) the market value of the Common Shares owned by a Participant falls below his or her Threshold, whether as a result of a disposition of Common Shares or a decrease in the market value of the Common Shares he or she owns, such Participant will be required to make additional purchases of Common Shares in accordance with the Plan until his or her Threshold is reached, or (ii) the market value of the Common Shares or an increase in the market value of the Common Shares he or she owns, such Participant will be entitled to dispose of Common Shares having an aggregate market value equal to the amount in excess of his or her Threshold.
-Annual Purchases by Participants must be made in accordance with the Corporation's disclosure and insider trading policies (the "Insider Policies") as well as applicable insider trading prohibitions and reporting requirements under Canadian securities legislation.
-If an automatic share purchase plan (an "Automatic Plan") can be set up by any Participant to facilitate his or her Annual Purchase obligation and compliance with the provisions of the Insider Policies or applicable Canadian securities legislation, the Corporation will assume the costs of establishing the Automatic Plan, provided however, that the Participant selects the broker for the Automatic Plan and bears any trading commissions charged by the broker.
+If a Participant reached his or her Threshold and ceased making Annual Purchases but on any determination date for any subsequent fiscal year of the Company (i) the market value of the Common Shares owned by a Participant falls below his or her Threshold, whether as a result of a disposition of Common Shares or a decrease in the market value of the Common Shares he or she owns, such Participant will be required to make additional purchases of Common Shares in accordance with the Plan until his or her Threshold is reached, or (ii) the market value of the Common Shares owned by a Participant exceeds his or her Threshold, whether as a result of an acquisition of Common Shares or an increase in the market value of the Common Shares he or she owns, such Participant will be entitled to dispose of Common Shares having an aggregate market value equal to the amount in excess of his or her Threshold.

+Annual Purchases by Participants must be made in accordance with the Company's disclosure and insider trading policies (the "Insider Policies") as well as applicable insider trading prohibitions and reporting requirements under Canadian securities legislation.
+If an automatic share purchase plan (an "Automatic Plan") can be set up by any Participant to facilitate his or her Annual Purchase obligation and compliance with the provisions of the Insider Policies or applicable Canadian securities legislation, the Company will assume the costs of establishing the Automatic Plan, provided however, that the Participant selects the broker for the Automatic Plan and bears any trading commissions charged by the broker.

-During each fiscal year a Participant is required to make an Annual Purchase, each Participant has the right to borrow from the Corporation, and the Corporation has the obligation to loan to each Participant, an amount not to exceed the Annual Purchase for such fiscal year for such Participant (a "Loan").
+During each fiscal year a Participant is required to make an Annual Purchase, each Participant has the right to borrow from the Company, and the Company has the obligation to loan to each Participant, an amount not to exceed the Annual Purchase for such fiscal year for such Participant (a "Loan").
 The Loans will bear no interest.

-The principal of a Loan will be disbursed in one lump sum to the Participant by the Corporation forthwith following receipt by the Corporation of a proof of purchase of Common Shares having an aggregate purchase price equal to the principal amount of the requested Loan.
+The principal of a Loan will be disbursed in one lump sum to the Participant by the Company forthwith following receipt by the Company of a proof of purchase of Common Shares having an aggregate purchase price equal to the principal amount of the requested Loan.

-Each Loan must be reimbursed in full to the Corporation on or before the fiscal year end in which the Loan was made and must be reimbursed in equal amounts during its term through periodic deductions at source on each pay day of a Participant for the balance of the pay periods remaining in the fiscal year.
+Each Loan must be reimbursed in full to the Company on or before the fiscal year end in which the Loan was made and must be reimbursed in equal amounts during its term through periodic deductions at source on each pay day of a Participant for the balance of the pay periods remaining in the fiscal year.